Logo

 • participate in discussion and decisions on scripts to be read each year

-• read, evaluate and rate all chosen scripts (70-80) between January and June
+• read, evaluate and rate all chosen scripts (60-70) between March and January

-• participate (June) in meetings to select the season and shadow season of plays
+• participate (January) in a meeting to select the season and shadow season of plays

-• participate (Sept-Oct) in meetings to select the best Director for each play
+• participate (June) in a meeting to select the best director for each play

 QUALIFICATIONS